SanCloudLtd/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 the BHB might be shared across privilege levels even in the presence of Enhanced IBRS.

-Currently the only known real-world BHB attack vector is via unprivileged eBPF.
-Therefore, it's highly recommended to not enable unprivileged eBPF, especially when eIBRS is used (without retpolines).
+Previously the only known real-world BHB attack vector was via unprivileged eBPF.
+Further research has found attacks that don't require unprivileged eBPF.
-For a full mitigation against BHB attacks, it's recommended to use retpolines (or eIBRS combined with retpolines).
+For a full mitigation against BHB attacks it is recommended to set BHI_DIS_S or use the BHB clearing sequence.

 Attack scenarios
 ----------------